ankumar/architecture/README.md

 ### Advances in machine learning (ML) over the last decade have opened up a radically new approach to building software systems.
 Dubbed [“Software 2.0”](https://medium.com/@karpathy/software-2-0-a64152b37c35), this approach focuses on training models to learn from data instead of explicitly writing code for the required behavior.

-## --> Data Validations & Software Engineering Practices?
+## --> Data Validation & Software Engineering Practices?
 Data quality problem categories:
 - Data creation
 - Data labelling